Squalomix/utr-modeling/README.md

 ## Access to the modified medaka .gtf file

 The gene models of the Japanese medaka (Oryzias latipes Hd-Rr) we modified is available [here](https://figshare.com/projects/NBRP-Medaka/176391) at Figshare.
+Cite this with DOI 10.6084/m9.figshare.24080463 when you use this resource in your publication.

 ## Acknowledgments